 Alan L Marchant M. N.

 Alan L Marchant HKVDC, a Canadian who had been employed by the trading and shipping agent Jardine Matheson & Company in Hong Kong, and volunteered to crew the 150 ton diesel powered berthing tug Polly (C-410) with Commander Montague R. N. and joined up with Adm Chan Chak's MTB escape party at NanAo, deep behind enemy lines in China.

 Photo from Buddy Hide's collection © Waichow 30th December 1941

-When the escape party arrived in Kunming towards the end of January Mr Urquhart, the agent for the international traders and shipping agent Jardine Matheson & Company in their Kunming office took on Eddie Brazel, Eric Cox-Walker, Holgar Christensen, and Alan Marchant.
-The former employees were needed to staff new inland regional offices being set up due to the loss of China's southern ports.
+When the escape party arrived in Kunming towards the end of January Mr Urquhart, the agent for the international traders and shipping agent Jardine Matheson & Company in their Kunming office took on Eddie Brazel and Eric Cox-Walker along with two other former employees.
+They were needed to staff new inland regional offices being set up due to the loss of China's southern ports.
 The demand for silk was at an all time high, not for the luxury hosiery market, but for air force parachutes.

 Lieutenant Commander Gandy R. N. (Rtrd) had prevailed against all the odds, and triumphed over adversity to deliver his people back to the UK without loss of life or serious injury after evading capture and escaping from Hong Kong on Christmas Day 1941.